 - Confidentiality is the property of preventing disclosure of information to unauthorized individuals or systems.
 Confidentiality is necessary for maintaining the privacy of the people whose personal information a system holds.
-The Jedox system will never expose customer’s data.
-Furthermore, a properly configured Jedox system will not only prevent unauthorized access, but also allow for granular access to data (up to cell level).
+The Jedox system will never expose the customer’s data.
+Furthermore, a properly configured Jedox system will not only prevent unauthorized access but also allow for granular access to data (up to cell level).

 - Integrity means that data cannot be modified without authorization.
 The Jedox system will never alter customer data on its own.

 - Availability – for any information system to serve its purpose, the information must be available when it is needed.

 Furthermore, all Jedox developers are fully aware of and develop according to principles of the Open Web Application Security Project (OWASP).

 The following list is not intended to be a comprehensive list of hardening tasks for the Jedox environment, and Jedox may add to the list over time:

 - Jedox software consists of multiple components.
 Install only the components you really need in the project.
 Do not install portions of Jedox that are not necessary for running a project.
 Not only does this reduce the risk for potential attack, but it also reduces the number of resources used, improving the performance of the Jedox system.

 - The Jedox setup will install demo data that can help you understand how Jedox works.
 This data includes:

 - OLAP DBs: Demo, Biker, fgrp2 ,rgrp2, modified system db (no demo users)